 A Winter Sunday at the beach

-The Christmas Holidays are far behind us and even though the temperatures are still quite low a walk through the wonderful landscape of this corner of Tuscany is very welcome for both the body and mind.
+The Christmas Holidays are upon us and even though the temperatures are still quite high a walk through the wonderful landscape of this corner of Tuscany is very welcome for both the body and mind.

 Marina di Vecchiano: a beach in the Nature Reserve

 An uncontaminated beach, four kilometres long, through the heart of the Park, where wildlife and nature reign.

 On a sunny December day the beach is very quiet.
 I park the car near one of the beach clubs (closed for winter) and cross the dunes that separate the sea from the wild scrub of Migliarino.